zulip/zulip/templates/zerver/help/configure-mobile-notifications.md

 # Configure mobile push notifications

-{!follow-steps.md!} change your mobile notification settings.
+Follow the following steps to change your mobile notification settings.

 1. Go to the [Notifications](/#settings/notifications)
 {!settings.md!}